fairdataihub/FAIR-AMD-OCT-paper-code/README.md

 # Code: FAIR AMD OCT Datasets Paper

 ## About
 This is the code associated with the paper titled "Publicly Available Imaging Datasets for Age-related Macular Degeneration: Evaluation according to the Findable, Accessible, Interoperable, Reproducible (FAIR) Principles".
 Age-related macular degeneration (AMD), a leading cause of vision loss among older adults, affects more than 200 million people worldwide.
 In this paper, We evaluated openly available AMD-related datasets containing optical coherence tomography (OCT) data against the FAIR principles.
 This repository contains the Jupyter notebook developed to analyze data for the paper and generate figures.
+See this [inventory](https://github.com/fairdataihub/FAIR-AMD-OCT-paper-inventory) for all related resources, including the paper.

 ## Standards followed